 Employees may not be terminated from their employment because they engaged in a protected or legal right.
 Protected conduct may include reporting or complaining of workplace harassment and discrimination on behalf of yourself or others.
 Other examples of engaging in legally protected conduct include reporting workplace safety matters, criminal conduct, or fraud.
-Title VII of the Civil Rights Act of 1964 prohibits employers’ retaliation against employees or applicants for employment who have opposed an unlawful employment practice.
+Title VII of the Civil Rights Act of 1964 prohibits retaliation against employees or applicants for employment who have opposed an unlawful employment practice.

-Retaliatory Discharge Lawyers in Aurora, Colorado
+Retaliatory Discharge Lawyers in Denver, Colorado

-At Rathod | Mohamedbhai LLC, our team of experienced trial attorneys have successfully represented employees in retaliatory discharge claims.
+At Rathod | Mohamedbhai LLC, our team of experienced trial attorneys has successfully represented employees in retaliatory discharge claims.
 If you believe you have been terminated from your employment because you have blown the whistle or reported discrimination, we can assist you in understanding your legal rights and remedies.
 Our lawyers believe that retaliation against a courageous employee that opposes workplace discrimination must be strongly opposed.

-Attorneys Safeguarding your Rights Against Employers that Unlawfully Retaliate
+Vindicate Your Rights Against Employers that Unlawfully Retaliate